hydrusnetwork/hydrus/docs/developer_api.md

 All services have these properties:

 - `name` - A mutable human-friendly name like 'my tags'.
 You can use this to present the service to the user--they should recognise it.
-- `type` - An integer enum saying whether the service is a local tag service or like/dislike rating service or whatever.
+- `type` - An integer enum saying whether the service is a local tag domain or like/dislike rating or whatever.
 This cannot change.
 - `service_key` - The true 'id' of the service.
 It is a string of hex, sometimes just twenty or so characters but in many cases 64 characters.
 This cannot change, and it is how we will refer to different services.

 This `service_key` is important.
 A user can rename their services, so `name` is not an excellent identifier, and definitely not something you should save to any permanent config file.